ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 Different subjects have different shaped brains, and may have been in different positions in the scanner.
 To compare the data collected from different subjects, for each subject we compute the transformation that best moves and warps their data to match a standard brain, apply those transformations, then compare each subject in this "standard space".
 This Registration tab is where we set the parameters used to compute the transformation; we won't actually apply the transformation until we get to group analysis.

-FEAT should already have a "Standard space" image selected; leave it with the default, but change the drop-down menu from "Normal search" to "Full search", and set the other menu to "7 DOF" or this subject's brain will be misregistered.
+FEAT should already have a "Standard space" image selected; leave it with the default, but change the drop-down menu from "Normal search" to "Full search", and set the other menu to "12 DOF" or this subject's brain will be misregistered.
 Check "Initial structural image", and select the file *data/nifti/0831101_confba02_t1_flash01.nii.gz*.
-Change the drop-down menu from "Normal search" to "No search," and change the other menu to "7 DOF".
+Keep the drop-down menu at "Normal search" and change the other menu to "6 DOF".
 Check "Main structural image", and select the file *data/nifti/0831101_confba02_t1_mprage01.nii.gz*.
-Make sure "Normal search" and "6 DOF" are set for the main structural image.
+Make sure "Normal search" and "6 DOF" are set for the main structural image as well.

 The subject's functional data is first registered to the initial structural image, then that is registered to the main structural image, which is then registered to the standard space image.
 All this indirection is necessary because registration can fail, and it's more likely to fail if you try to go directly from the functional data to standard space.